Virginia Company of London: Origins

-The territory granted to the London Company included the eastern coast of North America from the 34th parallel (Cape Fear) north to the 41st parallel (in Long Island Sound).
-As part of the Virginia Company and Colony, the London Company owned a large portion of Atlantic and inland Canada.
+The territory granted to the Virginia Company of London included the eastern coast of North America from the 34th parallel at Cape Fear north to the 41st parallel in Long Island Sound.
+As part of the Virginia Company and Colony, the Virginia Company of London owned a large portion of Atlantic and inland Canada.
 The company was permitted by its charter to establish a 100 sqmi settlement within this area.
 The portion of the company's territory north of the 38th parallel was shared with the Plymouth Company, with the stipulation that neither company found a colony within 100 miles (161 km) of the other.

-The London Company made landfall on 26 April 1607, at the southern edge of the mouth of the Chesapeake Bay, which they named Cape Henry, near present-day Virginia Beach.
+The Virginia Company of London made landfall on 26 April 1607, at the southern edge of the mouth of the Chesapeake Bay, which they named Cape Henry, near present-day Virginia Beach.
 Deciding to move the encampment, on 4 May 1607 they established the Jamestown Settlement on the James River about 40 mi upstream from its mouth at the Chesapeake Bay.
 Later in 1607, the Plymouth Company established its Popham Colony in present-day Maine, but it was abandoned after about a year.
 By 1609, the Plymouth Company had dissolved.
-As a result, the charter for the London Company was adjusted with a new grant that extended from "sea to sea" of the previously-shared area between the 38th and the 40th parallels.
+As a result, the charter for the Virginia Company of London was adjusted with a new grant that extended from "sea to sea" of the previously shared area between the 38th and the 40th parallels.
 It was amended in 1612 to include the new territory of the Somers Isles (or Bermuda).

-The London Company struggled financially, especially with labor shortages in its Virginia colony.
+The Virginia Company of London struggled financially, especially with labor shortages in its Virginia colony.
 Its profits improved after sweeter strains of tobacco than the native variety were cultivated and successfully exported from Virginia as a cash crop beginning in 1612.
 By 1619 a system of indentured service was fully developed in the colony; the same year the home government passed a law that prohibited the commercial growing of tobacco in England.
 In 1624, the company lost its charter, and Virginia became a royal colony.

-A spin-off, The London Company of The Somers Isles (fully the Company of the City of London for the Plantacion of The Somers Isles, but generally referred to as the Somers Isles Company), operated until 1684.
+A spin-off, The Virginia Company of London of The Somers Isles (fully the Company of the City of London for the Plantation of The Somers Isles, but generally referred to as the Somers Isles Company), operated until 1684.

 In Renaissance England, wealthy merchants were eager to find investment opportunities, so they established several companies to trade in various parts of the world.
 Each company was made up of investors, known as "adventurers", who purchased shares of company stock.
 The Crown granted a charter to each company with a monopoly to explore, settle, or trade with a particular region of the world.
 Profits were shared among the investors according to the amount of stock that each owned.
 More than 6,300 Englishmen invested in joint-stock companies between 1585 and 1630, trading in Russia, Turkey, Africa, the East Indies, the Mediterranean, and North America.